-G. Market research: We sometimes ask our customers to take part in market research.
-When you're invited to participate, review the information provided to better understand what personal data is collected and how it used.
+Market research: Sometimes we ask our customers to participate in market research.
+Review the info provided when you're invited to further understand what personal data is collected and how it's used.

-J. Call monitoring: When you make calls to our Customer Service Team, Booking.com uses an automated telephone number detection system to connect your telephone number to your existing reservations – this can help save time for both you and our customer support staff.
-Our customer service staff still might ask for authentication, which ensures your reservation details are kept confidential.
+Call monitoring: When you call our customer service team, Booking.com uses an automated phone number detection system to connect your phone number to your existing reservations, which helps save time for both you and our customer support staff.
+Our customer service staff may still ask for verification, which ensures your reservation details remain confidential.
 During calls with our customer service team, live listening might be conducted, or calls might be recorded for quality control and training purposes, which includes the usage of the recordings for the handling of claims and fraud detection purposes.
 Not all calls are recorded, recordings are kept for a limited amount of time, then automatically deleted later on, unless Booking.com has a legitimate interest to keep these recording for a longer period, including for fraud investigation and legal purposes.

-K. Promotion of a safe and trustworthy service: In order to create a trustworthy environment for you, your fellow travelers, Booking.com’s business partners, and our Trip Providers, we might use personal data for the detection and prevention of fraud and other illegal or unwanted activities.
-Similarly, we might use personal data for risk assessment and security purposes, including the authentication of users and reservations.
-For such purposes, we might have to stop certain reservations or put reservations on hold until we've finished our assessment.
+Promotion of a safe and trustworthy service: To create a trustworthy environment for you, your fellow travelers, Booking.com’s business partners, and our Trip Providers, we may use personal data for the detection and prevention of fraud and other illegal or unwanted activities.
+Similarly, we may use personal data for risk assessment and security purposes, including the authentication of users and reservations.
+For these purposes, we may have to stop or put certain reservations on hold until we finish our assessment.

 Providing your personal data to Booking.com is voluntary.
 However, depending on the type of service you want to use, we might only be able to provide you with this service if certain personal data is collected.
 For instance, we cannot process your Trip Reservation if we don't collect your name and contact details.